 Now, Santa Fe detectives are saying fentanyl has appeared in their city.
 The first confirmed trace of fentanyl reportedly appeared in Santa Fe in 2016.
 Months later, a person died of a fentanyl overdose in the state’s capital.
 A police sergeant said the person thought the drug contained only heroin.

 In 2015, natural and semisynthetic opioids, such as morphine and oxycodone, caused 160 deaths in New Mexico.
 That was down from 223 in 2014, according to the Centers for Disease Control and Prevention.
 Local experts believe the state’s robust prescription drug monitoring program contributed to a reduction in prescription opioid deaths.

 The state’s biggest opioid problem became heroin, which caused an increasing number of opioid deaths in 2014 and 2015.
 Synthetic opioid deaths, which are driven largely by fentanyl, accounted for about 10 percent of all opioid deaths in New Mexico in 2015.

 If fentanyl becomes more widely available, those numbers will likely change.

-Fentanyl outbreaks have devastated communities across the country.
+Heroin and fentanyl outbreaks have devastated communities across the country.
 Deaths from synthetic opioids excluding methadone in Ohio grew from 590 in 2014 to 1,234 in 2015.
 During the same time frame, deaths from synthetic opioids other than methadone in Massachusetts increased from 453 to 949.

 “By far on the East Coast, the biggest portion of deaths is illicitly manufactured fentanyl,” New Mexico epidemiologist Michael Landen told the Santa Fe New Mexican.
 “Methamphetamine is still a much bigger factor in the West.”